ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 27:43 - Mikhail's Quarterly Report: Local Money Project Mikhail introduces the Local Money project, a decentralized, peer-to-peer exchange application for KYC-less trading of Dash and other coins, with plans for further development in 2024.

-38:06 - Ryan's Financial Summary and Project Updates Ryan provides a detailed breakdown of Incubator spending in Q4 2023, highlighting the focus on the JavaScript web wallet and Dash Platform contributions.
+38:06 - Rion's Financial Summary and Project Updates Rion provides a detailed breakdown of Incubator spending in Q4 2023, highlighting the focus on the JavaScript web wallet and Dash Platform contributions.
 He also discusses the status of various projects under the Incubator umbrella.

-48:46 - Plans for Dash Platform Contributions and Testing Ryan outlines his intention to allocate significant resources to Dash Platform testing and contributions in the coming quarter, including hands-on development and documentation review.
+48:46 - Plans for Dash Platform Contributions and Testing Rion outlines his intention to allocate significant resources to Dash Platform testing and contributions in the coming quarter, including hands-on development and documentation review.

 63:15 - Upcoming Projects and Collaborations
-Ryan mentions potential projects, such as the Merchant Loyalty Credit System and collaboration with 88i, an insurance company interested in leveraging Dash Platform.
+Rion mentions potential projects, such as the Merchant Loyalty Credit System and collaboration with 88i, an insurance company interested in leveraging Dash Platform.

 68:09 - Discussion on Platform Stability and Bug Fixes The hosts discuss the current state of Dash Platform, the decreasing frequency and severity of bugs, and the importance of continued stabilization efforts to deliver a reliable product.